Azerbaijan's leader says no end to fighting until Armenia sets pullout timetable

 Hundreds of people have been killed in the past week of fighting between Azerbaijan and ethnic Armenian forces, including more than 40 civilians.

-The clashes are the worst since the 1990s, when some 30,000 people were killed.
-They have raised international concern about stability in the South Caucasus, where pipelines carry Azeri oil and gas to world markets.

-Earlier on Sunday, Azerbaijan said Armenian forces had fired rockets at its second city of Ganja, killing one civilian and wounding 32, and threatened to retaliate by destroying military targets inside Armenia.
+Earlier on Sunday, Azerbaijan said Armenian forces had fired rockets at its second city of Ganja, killing one civilian and wounding 32, and also launched a missile attack on the Azeri industrial city of Mingachevir.
+Azerbaijan threatened to retaliate by destroying military targets inside Armenia.

+Aftermath of recent shelling during a military conflict over the breakaway region of Nagorno-Karabakh in Stepanakert Oct 4, 2020.
+REUTERS

+Turkey's Foreign Ministry said: "The attacks of Armenia targeting the civilians in Ganja...are a new manifestation of Armenia's unlawful attitude.
+We condemn these attacks."

 Armenia denied it had directed fire "of any kind" towards Azerbaijan.
 The leader of Nagorno-Karabakh said his forces had targeted a military airbase in Ganja but later stopped firing in order to avoid civilian casualties.